It seems like each year there’s less time in the day to get things done.

 For example, the muted photos in this marketing brochure template feel right at home.
 They almost fade into the background because they fit the theme so well.
 But they also add some extra context for readers and make the brochure feel complete.

-8. Insert a timeline to show the history of your brand or product
+8. Insert a timeline to show the history of your product

 Like I already mentioned, you don’t have a ton of space to work with on your brochure template.
 Making every panel count is very important, especially if you are creating a marketing brochure.